-Dr. Patrick Diniso will be joining us an Adjunct Lecturer/Facilitator for the degree level practical theology module in Terms Three and Four, Semester Two.
+Dr. Patrick Diniso will be joining us an Adjunct Lecturer/Facilitator for the degree level practical theology module in Terms One and Two.
 Dr. Diniso has been a pastor and chaplain for many years here in South Africa and also studied at Dumisani.
 Welcome!

-Wilbert Chipenyu will be coming as a Visiting Lecturer for Term Three and helping us in a variety of tasks during the term around the college.
+Wilbert Chipenyu will be coming as a Visiting Lecturer for Terms One and Two helping us in a variety of tasks during the term around the college.
 He is currently living in Potchefstroom and doing his Ph.D there in Missiology and is a member of Timothy Two, teaching in Zambia and Malawi.
 Welcome!

 Jack C. Whytock (Acting Principal)